Max Planck Research Award

-The Max Planck Research Award 2015 will be conferred in the area of humanities and social sciences in the subject
+The Max Planck Research Award 2016 will be awarded in the life sciences in the field of

 Every year, the Humboldt Foundation and the Max Planck Society grant two research awards to one researcher working abroad and one researcher working in Germany.
 These two awards will be bestowed independently.

 The Presidents/Vice Chancellors of universities and the heads of research institutions in Germany are eligible to make nominations (c.f. list of eligible nominators).
 Direct applications are not accepted.
 As a rule, each award is endowed with €750,000 and may be used over a period of three to a maximum of five years to fund research chosen by the award winner.

 - The nominee must be recognised internationally as an outstandingly qualified academic (e.g. awards, positive responses to publications, etc.).

 - Expectation of continued outstanding academic achievements in international collaboration − not least with the assistance of the award.

 - Nomination by a person entitled to make the nomination (c.f. list of eligible nominators).

 - Expert reviews by important international and German collaborative partners and/or academics.